alwaysdata/documentation/accounts/billing/catalyst-prices.en.md

 | **Traffic/month**                   |                            |                           |
 | 1TB (1Gbps) [^2]                    | 10 €                       | 100 €                     |

+In the case of a monthly commitment, the first invoice covers the first three months.
+If the customer does not want this commitment, a 20% surcharge is to be expected for these three months.

 If the dedicated server was taken before [March 2020](https://blog.alwaysdata.com/en/2020/03/03/harderware-better-faster-stronger/), go in the page [Options prices - old configurations]({{< ref "accounts/billing/prices-options-old-configurations" >}}).

 ## Gold servers